RDeJonghe/cr215/edgeCases.md

   - so something like this: `{a: 1, b: '2', c: 'three'}` do we have to test that all values are of the same type?
 - does order matter for the object?
   - delicate question, generally objects shouldn't preserve order the way arrays do, how to guarantee if required?
+  - more of a curiousity with edabit problems and conversion back and forth between objects and arrays with `Object.entries()` and `Object.fromEntries()`. likely not significant for assessment
 - object with all 'good' values, object with all 'bad' values
   - so if it we were testing for even `{a: 2, b: 4}` would be all good and `{a: 1, b: 3}` would be all bad
 - *are there any other edge cases to consider for objects?*